icannos/icannos.github.io/content/_talks/2020-12-16-AIAS-conference.md

 ---
 layout: default
 title: AIAS conference
+description: "I presented my work on robustness of AI from epistemological and policymaking standpoints as part of my master thesis.
+I addressed the motivation of the need of defining more precise definitions of robustness for AI than the usual score on a test set.
+I try to propose a good notion of robustness and to present (practical) mathematical formulations of such a notion."
 ---

 I presented my work on robustness of AI from epistemological and policymaking standpoints as part of my master thesis.
 I addressed the motivation of the need of defining more precise definitions of robustness for AI than the usual score on a test set.
 I try to propose a good notion of robustness and to present (practical) mathematical formulations of such a notion.